jkulak/git-ninja/README.md

 Those are the heads that are available, and actually, those are the branches that are available in your local repository!

-You will get a similar output after running `$ git branch -v`.
+You will get a similar output after running `git branch -v`.

-While on `new-school-deployment` branch, run `$ git checkout develop` to switch to `develop` branch. 🔩 Under the hood it means updating content of `.git/HEAD` file, by changing it's content from `ref: refs/heads/new-school-deployment` to `ref: refs/heads/develop` - now your HEAD points to `refs/heads/develop` which contains hash of the latest commit of `develop` branch. 😃
+While on `new-school-deployment` branch, run `git checkout develop` to switch to `develop` branch. 🔩 Under the hood it means updating content of `.git/HEAD` file, by changing it's content from `ref: refs/heads/new-school-deployment` to `ref: refs/heads/develop` - now your HEAD points to `refs/heads/develop` which contains hash of the latest commit of `develop` branch. 😃

 [🔝 go to table of content](#toc)